KILTprotocol/docs/docs/participate/01_Staking/02_advanced_collator_section/02_exit.md

 import StakingTxDisclaimer from '../_disclaimer_staking_tx.md';

-When you intent to stop collating or just being a collator candidate, you have to go through three stages until your staked tokens are unlocked and your collator state is purged from the chain.
+When you intent to stop collating or just being a Collator candidate, you have to go through three stages until your staked tokens are unlocked and your Collator state is purged from the chain.

 :::info
 Unfortunately, exiting is not a simple process for security reasons.